Deep Dive

 3. Tokenomics & Governance

-- Payments: Developers pay provers in PROVE for generating proofs.
+- Payment: Apps pay provers in PROVE for proofs.

-- Governance: Holders vote on network parameters like fee structures.
+- Governance: Holders vote on fee structures, reward distribution, and protocol upgrades.

 Conclusion